verusmick/TallerBD/README.md

 ============
 ###ing:KATIA LUZ MANSILLA

-### Build & development

-* This project is generated with yo angular generator version 0.11.1.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-### Installation
+## Build & development

-* Run grunt for building and grunt serve for preview.
+Run `grunt` for building and `grunt serve` for preview.

-### Testing
+## Testing

-* Running grunt test will run the unit tests with karma.
+Running `grunt test` will run the unit tests with karma.